anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_2.md

 Great!
 Let's move forward

-## Frequency Tables - Exercise
+## Frequency Tables - Exercise 1

 It's time for you to work by yourselves.

 Work in groups of 2 to 4, please!
 Don’t do it by yourself!
 Try to figure out how to solve any problems discussing it with your group.
 Learn by doing (aka learn by making a lot of mistakes).
 It is ok to cheat and check how the other groups are doing their activity.
 Just ask them nicely and don’t bother them.
-Leo and Victor are here to help you.
+Leo and Flávio are here to help you.
 Ask questions!

 Download the 2011 Latinobarometer dictionary from the course materials.
 Get used to it by examining the variables on the dataset and by reading the dicitionary

 a) Choose five categorical or ordinal variables at the Latinobarometer dataset.
 Try to choose variables that you believe that are related to each other.
 In the future we are going to formulate hypothesis on how these variables might be connected.